nanogiants/aws-ai-playground/packages/lex/README.md

 * Get a 45 day ticker of a given crypto currency prices (in USD)

 Happy chatting :)

+**Why this matters:**
+When examinging recent statistics for chatbots we find that
+* Chatbots can cut operational costs by up to 30%.
+(Statistic by Chatbots Live)
+* 37% of people use a customer service bot to get a quick answer in emergencies.
+(Statistic by Drift)
+* 85% of customer interactions will be handled without human agents by 2021.
+(Statistic by Chatbots Live)

+AI powered chatbots are a breakthrough in customer service.
+They are cost effective, provide crucial information about the most common tasks for your business and are available 24/7.
+As a matter of fact, we are getting used for dealing with AI in a context, where we expected human interaction.
+This holds for all age groups (Forbes, Apiumhub).

+There are other fields where conversial AIs (i.e. chatbots) might be useful.
+Future chatbots can act as assistant or secretary.
+Actually Google Duplex is already mature in this field.
+See [this video](https://www.youtube.com/watch?v=D5VN56jQMWM) as an example.
+Consider knowledge transfer in general.
+Chatbots have a huge potential to revolutionize the way we live, work and learn.

 ## Overview
 <!-- section: Overview -->